cicada-lang/mugda/README.md

 Notes about our implementation:

 - Use [S-expression](https://github.com/cicada-lang/sexp) as overall syntax, to expression ideas clearly.
-- Close to the paper, so that the code is easy to be reviewed with the paper.
-- Add comments about alternative ways to implement the same ideas.
-- Do not follow bad naming conventions of the paper.
+- We do not follow the bad naming conventions of the paper.

 ## Usages